JPGygax68/CppFileEmbedder/README.md

 CppFileEmbedder
 ===============

-Small C++ header file generator to embed multiple files into your code, indexed by filename/path.
+Simple C++ header file generator that embeds files and makes them available through a map object.

 How to use
 ----------